 Before understanding how religion affects our personalities it is important to understand belief, first.

 Belief is a mental state of being convinced about some information.
 It is absolutely a personal matter, as no one can force someone to believe the given information.
 It is the recipient’s personal choice either to accept [believe] it or not.

 Belief plays a very important role in shaping our personality.
-Bodies of all human individuals are almost the same, but it is belief which drives these bodies to behave or react in different ways.
+Bodies of all human individuals are almost the same, but it is the belief that drives these bodies to behave or react in different ways.
 We can say that our food makes our body, and our belief shapes our personality.
 Just like food is the building material of our bodies, belief in the information that we take from the outside world, shapes up our personalities.
-If we keep taking food which is unhealthy, it can damage our body.
+If we keep eating food that is unhealthy, it can damage our bodies.
 Similarly, if we keep believing in wrong/misguiding information constantly, it gives rise to behaviors which are not only damaging for ourselves but for others as well.

 5.2 SCIENCE EXPLAINS HOW BELIEF BRINGS CHANGES IN A PERSONALITY

-Though [the recommended] religion for humans is one, people however, for some reasons, have divided it into different factions [details in next chapters].
-As each faction has faith/trust on certain things, this is the reason believers of each faction find their faith relieving.
-However, when it comes to obedience of certain rules, they fail to comply and thus devastate their peace.
+Though [the recommended] religion for humans is one, people, however, for some reason, have divided it into different factions [details in next chapters].
+As each faction has faith/trust in certain things, this is the reason believers of each faction find their faith relieving.
+However, when it comes to obedience to certain rules, they fail to comply and thus devastate their peace.

 .….those who divided their religion, and became sects; each faction pleased with what they have (30: 32)

 For short refreshers and updates about ‘The Clarity’, follow us on our Instagram page.